+Sinusoidal Change

-Sinusoidal Change in Pressure Field Close to the boundary
+in Pressure Field

+Close to the boundary
-- Evolution of the microbubble in time - T=0.00 T=6.35 - T=14.45 - > In all cases the microbubble approaches the rigid boundary.
-For smaller initial distance between the microbubble and the rigid boundary, the attraction among them is greater - > In the case of step change in pressure field the oscillations of the coated microbubble are dumped due to dilatational viscosity of the shell - For the uncoated one the total energy is conserved whereas for sinusoidal change it oscillates in time with the period of the acoustic pressure field - > The amplitude of the volume pulsations is not significantly affected as the microbubble approaches the wall (the backscatter cross-section is also not affected)

-The translational velocity of the coated microbubble is constant for step change in pressure field while it is increasing for sinusoidal change due to the interaction with the boundary (secondary Bjerknes force)

-Once the volume pulsation stops the microbubble keeps propagating due to the absence of viscosity in the surrounding fluid > The initial distance between the coated microbubble and the wall affects the shape modes growth (e.g. in this particular case far from the boundary shape mode 4 is emerging faster via harmonic resonance (four-lobed microbubble), while close to the boundary shape mode 3 is emerging (three-lobed microbubble)

-- > In the case of the uncoated microbubble at the late stages of the motion, the greater mobility of the fluid away from the boundary causes the surface of the bubble there to collapse faster than elsewhere, leading to the formation of a liquid jet that traverses the bubble and ultimately impacts upon the far side of the bubble - > In the case of the coated microbubble, at the late stages of the motion, formation of jet is suppressed due to the presence of the viscoelastic shell.
-Instead, in all cases, the microbubble exhibits a deformed shape without permitting extreme elongations - > As time evolves bending energy arrests growth of the kinetic energy During the final stages areas of very small radius of curvature emerge during the compressive phase of the pulsation - Elastic energy is preferentially channeled towards bending until a conical angle is expected to locally form at a finite time in which case the computations have to stop - > Ongoing simulations with varying element size with local curvature are performed in order to accurately capture the above pattern of break-up
+- > In all cases the microbubble approaches the rigid boundary.
+For smaller initial distance between the microbubble and the rigid boundary, the attraction among them is greater - > In the case of step change in pressure field the oscillations of the coated microbubble are dumped due to dilatational viscosity of the shell - For the uncoated one the total energy is conserved whereas for sinusoidal change it oscillates in time with the period of the acoustic pressure field - > The amplitude of the volume pulsations is not significantly affected as the microbubble approaches the wall (the backscatter cross-section is also not affected) - > The translational velocity of the coated microbubble is constant for step change in pressure field while it is increasing for sinusoidal change due to the interaction with the boundary (secondary Bjerknes force) - > Once the volume pulsation stops the microbubble keeps propagating due to the absence of viscosity in the surrounding fluid - > The initial distance between the coated microbubble and the wall affects the shape modes growth (e.g. in this particular case far from the boundary shape mode 4 is emerging faster via harmonic resonance (four-lobed microbubble), while close to the boundary shape mode 3 is emerging (three-lobed microbubble) - > In the case of the uncoated microbubble at the late stages of the motion, the greater mobility of the fluid away from the boundary causes the surface of the bubble there to collapse faster than elsewhere, leading to the formation of a liquid jet that traverses the bubble and ultimately impacts upon the far side of the bubble - > In the case of the coated microbubble, at the late stages of the motion, formation of jet is suppressed due to the presence of the viscoelastic shell.
+Instead, in all cases, the microbubble exhibits a deformed shape without permitting extreme elongations - > Strain softening shells are difficult to elongate during compression and as time evolves bending energy balances inertia near the pole - Elastic energy is preferentially channeled towards bending until a conical angle is expected to locally form at a finite time - > Strain hardening shells elongate much easier during compression A conical angle is more difficult to develop At maximum compression fluid accelerates from the side that lies near the wall and a pressure maximum forms causing deformation in that